albert97/Snippet_Tech/about.md

 </script>

 <p>
 Welcome!
 My name is Albert.
 I am currently a physics graduate student at the University of Cambridge.
 My projects focus on developing cheap and reliable renewable energy, notably geothermal and wind.
 I have a strong interest in carbon capture and storage, I believe a combination of chemical and physical methods will allow us to achieve climate engineering and tackle climate change from its route.
-A link to my university page is the follwoing: <https://www.lsc.phy.cam.ac.uk/staff/mr-ziqi-albert-zhang>
+Here is a link to my university[https://stackoverflow.com][page]
 </p>

 <p>